 Think About Your Mortgage

-Getting a mortgage has become a common step in home buying, and precisely because of that, many people don’t give it much thought at the beginning.
-But that’s also whymany of them have headaches later.
+Getting a mortgage has become a standard step in home buying, and precisely because of that, many people don’t give it much thought at the beginning.
+But that’s also why many of them have headaches later.
 You should always pay attention to what your monthly repayments will be, and you can figure that out with the simple use of free online mortgage calculators.

 Don’t Skip on Home Inspection

-If problems are smaller you can request from the seller to repair them before you close on the home or to provide you a financial credit so you can fix the problems on your own.
+If problems are smaller, you can request from the seller to repair them before you close on the home or to provide you with a financial credit so you can fix the problems on your own.
 Many sellers will agree on this kind of request just to keep the home closing on schedule.
-You could even negotiate allowances if there’s any need for remodeling – maybe not the full amount, but many will agree on splitting the cost.
+You could even negotiate allowances if there’s any need for remodelling – maybe not the full amount, but many will agree on splitting the cost.

 Don’t Forget About Closing Costs

-We think that it’s perfectly clear why you should negotiate these things.
-It’s not only about saving money – it’s also about thinking it through and making sure you can afford to buy – and keep – the house of your dreams.
+We think that it’s clear why you should negotiate these things.
+It’s not only about saving money – it’s also about feeling it through and making sure you can afford to buy – and keep – the house of your dreams.